susumu2357/SQuAD_v2_sv/README.md

 1. the span which determines the start and the end of the answer in the context may vary after translation,
 2. tne translated context may not contain the translated answer if we translate both independently.

-Details about how we deal these will be described in a separate blog post.
+More details on how to handle these will be provided in another blog post.

 ## Contents